What is a roller?

 Landfill Compactors are typically big guys, like the CAT 836K, that are primarily used for landfill and waste compaction on major project sites across Australia.
 You are unlikely to find one of these on an inner-city house project.

 Pneumatic Rollers (generally static multi tyred rollers), like the Caterpillar CW34, are often used on cold mix, sub-grade soil, or granular material increase density and identify weak areas so that they can be repaired before paving takes place.
 Additionally, they are used on hot mix asphalt in the initial breakdown as well as the intermediate phases in order to increase density and seal the surface of the mat.

 Tandem Vibratory Rollers (or Drum Utility Rollers) are ride-on open-air compactors, like the Caterpillar CB1-7, are popular machines often seen on roadwork projects across the nation.
 The standard compaction width on these compactors range from 900mm to 2130mm.

 If you’re not quite sure which type of roller is right for your job, our projects team can listen to your project requirements and let you know where to find reliable equipment that offers excellent value and the piece of mind that it will get the job done - both safely and efficiently.

-If you’re looking for expert advice about the best roller compactor to hire for your next project, get in touch with iSeekplant or check out supplier listings on our website.
+If you’re looking for expert advice about the best roller compactor to hire for your next project, get in touch with iSeekplant or our wide network of roller suppliers.
 Through our listings, you can easily browse a variety of different roller hire suppliers to find the best machine and rates available.
 Be it a vibratory roller or dynamic roller, our suppliers will have you covered.
-Use the search bar at the top of this page to find machines and to get rates for rolling compactors in your area!
+Find machines and get rates for rolling compactors in your area!
 If you'd like to do some more reading before making a decision read our price guide on roller hire rates.